What’s the Best Vegan Deodorant or Antiperspirant?

 However, just because something wasn’t sourced from animals, doesn’t mean that no animals were harmed in the process.
 It’s important only to consider cruelty-free deodorants, and the best way to do that is to look for some certifications on the packaging.

-Typically, animal tests for cosmetics include skin and eye irritation tests where chemicals are rubbed onto the shaved skin or dripped into the eyes of rabbits; repeated oral force-feeding studies lasting weeks or months to look for signs of general illness or specific health hazards, such as cancer or birth defects.
+Typically, animal tests for cosmetics include skin and eye (see botox) irritation tests where chemicals are rubbed onto the shaved skin or dripped into the eyes of rabbits; repeated oral force-feeding studies lasting weeks or months to look for signs of general illness or specific health hazards, such as cancer or birth defects.

 Humane Society International